dogger/dogger.io/static/blog/dogger-terms.md

 Either party’s mutual right to extraordinary termination for serious reasons remains unaffected.

-In particular we shall have the right to terminate the contractual relationship with no notice period if circumstances allow the assumption that the dogger.io user has intentionally or negligently committed “illicit activities” pursuant to point 6 and 13 of these terms or has breached other obligations of these terms.
+In particular we shall have the right to terminate the contractual relationship with no notice period if circumstances allow the assumption that the dogger.io user has intentionally or negligently committed “illicit activities” or has breached other obligations of these terms.
 Such a breach and/or non-compliance can also result in further civil and criminal consequences for the dogger.io user.
 Instalments paid in advance shall not be reimbursed in this case.
 The dogger.io user shall be entitled to demonstrate that non-reimbursement is “unreasonable” in its case.

 After termination of the contraction relationship we are no longer obligated to provide the contracted services.
 We can delete all data of the dogger.io user that are located on our services.
 Transferring the user’s complete dogger.io App to the servicer of a third party is not possible.
 It is therefore the responsibility of the dogger.io user to store and backup the data in a timely fashion.